 Google have introduced various types of engagement ads that allow videos/banners/PDF brochures etc. to populate when a user hovers over an ad for two seconds or longer.
 The main purpose of these ads is not to generate conversions but to attract new customers and improve brand awareness.
 The ads are charged on a cost per engagement basis.

 - Hover to play

 After hovering over a still image advertisement, a video will be played.
 All that is required is an initial 300 x 250 still image, a still image to end on and the video for in-between!
 This can help to enforce other video campaigns on YouTube, an advertisers site or even TV campaigns.

 - Standard expendables

 Hover over these to generate a larger banner image.
 Various sizes are available.

 These are the largest of the engagement ads, allowing an advertisers ad to occupy full screens.
 There are a number of opportunities available from standard lightboxes which simply allow for a larger banner image to occupy the screen; masthead lightboxes that connect with YouTube channels and also Catalog lightboxes.
-Catalog lightboxes allow the user to view a PDF brochure and interact with pop up boxes within the catalog that might share product details or prices.
+Catalog lightboxes allow the user to view a PDF brochure and interact with pop up boxes within the catalogue that might share product details or prices.
 The user is also able to access relevant web pages through these prompts.